lepennec/ggwordcloud/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a fix only release to pass a memory issue spotted by Pr.
+* This releases fixes a memory issue spotted by Pr.
 Ripley.